Gitty-McHubface/sdc-project2/README.md

 ![alt text][vgg_2]

-Cleary the first model is a better choice.
-While this model has marginally worse accuracy on the validation set, it takes ~41x as long to train.
+The first model is a better choice.
+While this model only has marginally worse accuracy on the validation set, it takes ~41x as long to train.